wp-plugins/ultimate-member-wp-user-frontend-addon/readme.txt

 == Description ==
 The plugin was integrat "Ultimate Member" with "WP User Fronted".

-It's add in user profile additional pages to add posts and list of posts (with edit options).
+It's add in user profile additional pages to "add posts" and "list of posts" (with edit link).

-We can select in what roles show additional pages.
+We can select in what roles we want show additional pages.

 == Installation ==